zesterer/vulcan/README.md

 ##Why not another mainstream text editor?

 Vulcan has both unique features and a unique emphasis on design.
 Widget elements are smoothly animated, and the interface is designed to be intuitive and self-explanatory.
 It contains many useful features for more advanced tasks, but emphasises simplicity and versatility.
+Vulcan's development is largely user-orientated.

 ##How can I build Vulcan?